jaccomoc/jactl/docs/pages/language-guide.md

     }
   }
 ```

+Instance methods are associated with an instance of the class and reference to the fields within a method
+access the fields of that instance.

 Methods are accessed the same way as fields and then invoked using `()` just as for functions:
 ```groovy